December 29, 2022

 MORE CAKE RECIPES

-ON THE COUNTER: Cover your chocolatey cake with plastic wrap and store it on the countertop at room temperature for 3 to 4 days.
+ON THE COUNTER: Cover your chocolate cake with plastic wrap and store it on the countertop at room temperature for 3 to 4 days.

 IN THE FRIDGE: This delicious cake can also be stored in the refrigerator for up to 7 days.

-IN THE FREEZER: Freeze the Coca Cola chocolate cake in an airtight container for up to 3 months.
+IN THE FREEZER: Freeze the Coca-Cola chocolate cake in an airtight container for up to 3 months.
+Make sure that you label the cake with the use-by date to ensure you enjoy it while it is at its best.

-This recipe creates an ultra-moist cake that will surely hit the spot.
+This old fashioned CocaCola cake recipe creates an ultra-moist cake that will surely hit the spot.
 It has a light chocolate flavor and stays moist for days, even on the countertop.
 All you need is a can of your favorite soda and a few pantry staples, and you’ll end up with the perfect dessert.

 FREQUENTLY ASKED QUESTIONS